 "Sleep Out Saturday - Outside Looking In" features popstar Jordan Pruitt and her hit song Outside Looking In and a personal message to all the Sleep Out Saturday participants.

 "Sleep Out Saturday - Join Now" features Christy and Channel as they share their struggles of experiencing homelessness as a teen and young mother.
 Learn how you can join Sleep Out Saturday and make a difference in the life a homeless family in DuPage County.

 Bridge Communities' Auto Donation Program helps client families get back on the road to self-sufficiency.
 Donated vehicles help client families have safe transportation to get to work and to transport their kids to school and child care.
-In 2014, 32 cars were donated to Bridge client families.
+In 2015, more than 30 cars were donated to Bridge client families.